Blizzard Challenge 2014 Rules

-- Each participant should try to recruit at least ten volunteer listeners for the each of the evaluation tests.
+- Each participant should try to recruit at least a few volunteer listeners for the each of the evaluation tests.
 Native speakers are preferable, where possible.
 The organisers would also appreciate assistance in advertising the Challenge as widely as possible (e.g., to your students or colleagues).

-All participants will have access to the following materials (subject to signing the license, in the case of the English data):
+All participants will have access to the following materials (subject to signing the license):

-- Indian languages: About 1 hour of speech data in each of four Indian languages (Hindi, Bengali, Kannada and Tamil) from the IIIT-H INDIC corpus, recorded by native non-professional speakers in quiet office environments.
+- Indian languages: About 2 hours of speech data in each of six Indian languages (Assamese, Gujarati, Hindi, Rajasthani, Tamil and Telugu), recorded by native professional speakers in high quality studio environments.
 Text is provided in UTF-8 format.
 No other information, such as segment labels, is provided.

-This year there are two parts to the Blizzard Challenge: the main English audiobook tasks, and pilot tasks on Indian language data.
-The Indian data will then be used as the main task in 2014 and 2015 (and the plan is to make additional data in further languages available).
+This year there are two parts to the Blizzard Challenge: the Hub tasks, and Spoke tasks on Indian language data.

 - It is not permissible for a single participant to submit multiple entries to any task, because the listening test will become unmanageable.
 This rule may be relaxed in the event of a small number of participants.